michealparks/threlte-xr/README.md

 <!--
-  mode - The type of `XRSession` to create sessionInit - `XRSession` configuration options, see https://immersive-web.github.io/webxr/#feature-dependencies enterOnly - Whether this button should only enter an `XRSession`.
-Default is `false` exitOnly - Whether this button should only exit an `XRSession`.
-Default is `false`
+  mode - The type of `XRSession` to create sessionInit - `XRSession` configuration options, see https://immersive-web.github.io/webxr/#feature-dependencies force - Whether this button should only enter / exit an `XRSession`.
+Default is to toggle both ways

   on:error - Dispatched if XR initialization fails. on:click - Dispatched if a click occurs.